openstack-infra/jenkins-job-builder/doc/source/installation.rst

   sudo python setup.py install

-The OpenStack project uses puppet to manage its infrastructure systems, including Jenkins.
+The OpenStack project uses Puppet to manage its infrastructure systems, including Jenkins.
 If you use Puppet, you can use the `OpenStack Jenkins module`__ to install Jenkins Job Builder.